elchs/LetoDBf/Readme.txt

  directory same as server executable, use the 'reload' parameter:
       letodb.exe reload             ( Windows )
       ./letodb reload               ( Linux )

+ Above examples will use default 'letodb.ini' config file.
+To use an explicitely named, add these two params: <start-command> config myini.ini or use a third param for stop/ reload, example: ./letodb stop myini.ini

  Linux: it needs a pause of 1-2 minute before you can restart server after a shutdown.
  To automate that, use bash script: 'leto.sh' in "bin" directory, it will start the server